JPSGoncalves/xv6-riscv/README-opensbi-unmatched.md

 is used to set a break at a label, e.g. break main
 - p /x variable
 This one is really useful in user trap.c to print *p and *p->trapframe to examine the process state and user state at the trap.

+# Non XV6 stuff

+## Uboot tips

+help is your friend - it shows all the available commands.
+In the quick start section, I used a couple of them and, in addition to getting a full list of commands you can ask for help on any of them individually.
+For example:

+=> help fatls
+fatls - list files in a directory (default /)

+Usage:
+fatls <interface> [<dev[:part]>] [directory]
+    - list files from 'dev' on 'interface' in a 'directory'

+So to check that you have the right parameters for load, you can do a fatls first:

+=> fatls mmc 0:3
+   247608   config-6.10.6-riscv64
+            extlinux/
+    11115   hifive-unmatched-a00.dtb
+ 38485527   initrd.img-6.10.6-riscv64
+            lost+found/
+       83   System.map-6.10.6-riscv64
+ 26887168   vmlinux-6.10.6-riscv64
+   540720   kernel
+   303632   kernel.bin

+7 file(s), 2 dir(s)

+Here, you can see a (random) kernel.bin that I had on the root partition of a bootable SD card.
+I also had the kernel elf file but the bin file works fine here (no advantage for debug symbols without the Jtag debugger).

+## Misc Unmatched setup

+I dont use a graphics card with my unmatched.
+Its not a gaming platform, or at least I'm not using it for that.

+When I run Linux, I use the network interface to either ssh in or run X2Go server within Linux and X2Go Client on my remote machine.
+For the server side, I choose openbox which runs well with X2Go and I can live with it.

+X2Go client gives me a full X11 graphics interface and its reasonably fast.

+I've installed Uboot SPL and UBoot to the onboard SPI Flash.
+So no need for the SD card to get into Linux unless SPI gets corrupted.
+These have remained untouched through all of my Xv6 debug sessions by virtue of using the provided SBI facilities and Uboot to either launch XV6 or its (supervisor) Jtag environment to load into and run from there.
+Xv6 is not transitioning from machine mode to supervisor mode and there are 'enough privs' enabled by uboot to do anything we need memory, interrupt or IO wise.
+My thinking here is that if Linux runs, so can we!

+## My Debian Linux setup on Unmatched

+When not running xv6, I'm running Debian Linux installed on a NVMe SSD.
+I'll try to follow up with info on how all of that got set up in case its relevent or useful but I believe this code will run fine when loaded from the uboot prompt of the SD Card.

+What I can say is that it was surprisingly easy to get Debian (SID) running with its vast prebuilt packages available.
+The only downside presently is that since RISCV is only supported with their SID (experimental) release its hard to reference a particular stable release in case the latest has some problem.

+## Jtag curiosities with Linux (not XV6 related)

+Its cool to start Jtag while running Linux.
+I can easily see whats happening under the hood.
+For example, Hart 0 is happily still running in OpenSBI (at a wfi instruction) and the 4 other harts are doing all kinds of stuff with their own page tables.
+Debugging Linux at this level is an artform given it runs with its own non unity mapped page tables so its a bit more challenging to see where it is in the code but thats maybe something for another time.
+If one hangs out too long at a breakpoint, Linux gets upset upon resumption with various watchdogs killing the process.Linux maintains time of day, so its certainly not counting interrupts to tell the time (duh).
+Surprisingly, ssh sessions remain connected for a long time at a Jtag breakpoint unless you try to type into the terminal session.
+Then it knows something is up.